Aufe/My-projects/Converter/readme.md

 ## Command line options

--   --parquet2csv - This option will convert a parquet file to a csv file.
+-   --parquet2csv - convert a parquet file to a csv file.
--   --csv2parquet - This option will convert a csv file to a parquet file.
+-   --csv2parquet - convert a csv file to a parquet file.
--   --get-schema - This option will show a schema of parquet file.
+-   --get-schema - show a schema of parquet file.
--   --help - Show message about options of program.
+-   --help - show message about options of program.

 ## Examples